Pippa Passes (film)

 Pippa Passes; or, The Song of Conscience is a 1909 silent short directed D. W. Griffith.
 It was produced and distributed by the Biograph Company.
 It is based on a play Pippa Passes by Robert Browning.

 It is preserved from a paper print.

+New York Times milestone

+On October 10, 1909 – six days after its release – Pippa Passes became the first motion picture ever reviewed by The New York Times.